aspose-words/Aspose.Words-API-References/english/net/aspose.words/controlchar/cell/_index.md

 title: ControlChar.Cell
 linktitle: Cell
 second_title: Aspose.Words for .NET API Reference
-description: ControlChar field.
+description: ControlChar Cell field.
 End of a table cell or end of a table row character x0007 or a in C#.
 type: docs
 weight: 10
 url: /net/aspose.words/controlchar/cell/